Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-JzPjAXwcKx8.md

 ### Transcript

-> weapon item holstering coming soon no not soon maybe in maybe if you plea on the keyway side i've wanted that for a long time i just i don't know what the hole up is
+> weapon item holstering coming soon no not soon maybe in maybe if you plea on the keyway side I've wanted that for a long time I just I don't know what the hole up is